ministryofjustice/laa-fee-calculator/README.md

 - add fee scheme fixture to `fee_calculator/apps/calculator/fixtures/scheme.json`.

-  Set `end_date` of the previous fee scheme of the same `base_type` and the `start_date` of the new scheme, so that they are contiguous. increment the `pk` and set the other attrobutes of the new scheme.
+  Set `end_date` of the previous fee scheme of the same `base_type` and the `start_date` of the new scheme, so that they are contiguous. increment the `pk` and set the other attributes of the new scheme.

   ```json
     ...